 Our hair is often our crowning glory.
-It is one of the most noticeable aspects of our appearance, so most of us spend time, money and effort making it look as good as possible.
+It's one of the most noticeable aspects of our appearance, so most of us spend time, money and effort making it look as good as possible.

-Usually, you should expect to lost between 50 and 100 hairs per day, so if it seems to be more than this, there is a chance your hair is starting to thin.
+Usually, you should expect to lose between 50 and 100 hairs per day, so if it seems to be more than this, there’s a chance your hair is starting to thin.

-Stress is also a well-known factor when it comes to hair loss.
-The negative effects of stress can increase certain stress hormones, such as cortisol, that may kill off the new hairs that are trying to grow.
+Stress is also a well-known factor when it comes to thinning hair and hair loss.
+The negative effects of stress can increase stress hormones, like cortisol, that can prevent new hairs from growing.4

 Thinning hair can often occur after you have had a baby or stopped taking birth control.
-There are also hormonal changes such as pregnancy or the menopause, plus immune system deficiencies that can be a contributing factor.
+There are also hormonal changes, such as pregnancy or menopause, plus immune system deficiencies that can be a contributing factor.
 Hair loss after pregnancy is particularly common, but you’ll likely notice hair regrowth over time.3

-Certain skin concerns are also associated with thinning hair, as they can affect your scalp.3
+Certain skin concerns, like psoriasis, are also associated with thinning hair, as they can affect your scalp.3

 Maintaining a healthy diet will keep your body in optimum condition, and that includes drinking plenty of water and steering clear of smoking and high alcohol consumption.